gillsoftab/hsm-attestation-reference/README.md

 ## Verification logic

 1. **CSR**: Extract public key
-2. **BankID**: Verify signature → extract personal identification number
+2. **BankID**: Verify signature → extract personal identification number, signature time and verify that ocsp serial number matches the serial number in the user certificate in bankIdSignatureResponse.
 3. **Certificate Manager**: Verify that this personal identification number are allowed to issue certificates for the organization number or Swish number.
 4. **HSM attestation** (SIGNING only):
    - Verify that public key in CSR = attestation key